Things I'm not buying in 2026

 This one is tricky, because green marketing is very convincing.
 Reusable versions of things I already own?
 Eco upgrades for perfectly fine items?
 Sustainable solutions to problems I didn't know I had?
 Not entering our household in 2026.

-I don’t need a third reusable water bottle because this one has a nicer shade of green.
-I don’t need a compostable version of something I already own and use daily.
-And I definitely don’t need to replace working items just to feel like I'm doing sustainability ‘better’.
+I don't need a third reusable water bottle because this one has a nicer shade of green.
+I don't need a compostable version of something I already own and use daily.
+And I definitely don't need to replace working items just to feel like I'm doing sustainability 'better'.
+In 2026, sustainability means using what I already have for as long as possible.
+Because the most eco-friendly choice is often not buying anything at all.

 Home decor that exists just to fill space

-I’m done with decorative bowls that stay empty, vases that never see flowers, and candles that are ‘too pretty to burn’ (I see you).
-My home doesn’t need to look finished, it needs to feel lived in.
-Repeat after me: empty space is allowed.
+No more objects that are just… there.
+If something doesn't get used, supports daily life or brings genuine joy it doesn't need to live in our home.
+I'm done with decorative bowls that stay empty, vases that never see flowers, and candles that are 'too pretty to burn'.
+My home doesn't need to look finished, it needs to feel lived in.

 Skincare routines with more steps than my morning has minutes

-Fewer products, better ingredients and consistency over experimentation (whoops).
-My skin doesn’t need to be constantly improved.
+I'm not sure what happened, but at some point skincare became a full-time job.
+Fewer products, better ingredients and consistency over experimentation.
+My skin doesn't need to be constantly improved.
 It just needs to be cared for.

 Cheap stuff that costs more in the long run